 4. Whether terrorists are weak

-In November of 2015 Turnbull said the Islamic terrorists are weak:
+In November of 2015 Turnbull said the Muhammedan terrorists are weak:

 “By most measures, however, ISIL is in a fundamentally weak position.
 We must not be fooled by its hype.
 Its ideology is archaic, but its use of the Internet is very modern.
 ISIL has many more smartphones than guns, more twitter accounts than fighters.
 It does not command broad-based legitimacy even in those areas under its direct control.”

 The very next month the Turnbull Government floated cancelling the ANZAC Day ceremony at Lone Pine, for fear of a terrorist attack.
 They went through with the cancellation in February 2016.
 A compromise proposal was later agreed upon after a wave of criticism from the public and the Returned Services League (RSL).

 5. Whether Malcolm Fraser was a good Prime Minister

 In Turnbull’s 1988 book The Spycatcher Trial, he praises former Labor Prime Minister Gough Whitlam as a “living legend” and “much-loved elder statesman” who “…compares so favourably to his drab successor, the Liberal Malcolm Fraser…”1.
 Turnbull thought Fraser was “the personification of conservatism”2, and despised him.